patternfly-kotlin/patternfly-kotlin/README.md

 ## Get Involved

 PatternFly Fritz2 is still under development.
 The API might change and things might not work as expected.
 Please give it a try and share your feedback.
-Join the chat at [Gitter](https://gitter.im/patternfly-kotlin/patternfly-fritz2) or use the GitHub [issues](https://github.com/patternfly-kotlin/patternfly-fritz2/issues) to report bugs or request new features.
+Join the chat at https://slack.patternfly.org/ or use the GitHub [issues](https://github.com/patternfly-kotlin/patternfly-fritz2/issues) to report bugs or request new features.

 Of course, you're very welcome to [contribute](CONTRIBUTING.md) to PatternFly Fritz2.
+If you like what you're seeing, leave us a star!